ostdotcom/website-docupony/docs/2_02_API_USERS_EDIT.md

 ---
 id: api_users_edit
-title: OST KIT API | Edit A User
+title: OST KIT⍺ API | Edit A User
 sidebar_label: /users/edit
 ---

 Post to `/users/edit` to edit an existing `user` for a given unique identifier within the application.

 A user can own branded tokens within your branded token economy.
 Users can exchange branded tokens within your application through transaction types.
-Users also hold an airdrop token balance which are tokens the company awards to the user to spend within the economy.
+Users also hold an airdrop token balance, which consists of tokens the company awards to the user to spend within the economy.

 ### Input Parameters